Graphite: Why Now is the Time to Invest

 Remember when you used to take standardized tests in school with a yellow No. 2 graphite pencil?

-I can still remember myself in fourth grade filling in answer bubbles as my teacher scanned the room trying to catch anyone cheating.
+I can still remember myself in fourth grade filling in answer bubbles as my teacher scanned the room trying to catch anyone cheating.z

 Back then, pencils were probably the only thing I thought graphite was used for.
-But now I know graphite is for much more than just the classroom.
+But now it is for more than just the classroom.